MarcelliMentore/rusty/integrations/startup-idea-analyser/README.md

 # Startup Idea Analyser

 Ever had that brilliant startup idea flash through your mind?
 Whether it's over morning coffee or during your daily commute, we've all dreamt of turning those sparks into successful ventures.
 Taking that first step can seem daunting.
-That's why I've harnessed the power of mostafakhaliid agent and Crew AI agent technology to develop a multi-agent integration, designed to transform your budding ideas into solid, actionable business plans.
+That's why I've harnessed the power of dannyglendale agent and Crew AI agent technology to develop a multi-agent integration, designed to transform your budding ideas into solid, actionable business plans.

 ## Table of Contents